 The tide IS beginning to turn.
 There are many reasons to believe Middle Island is undergoing a mini-Renaissance.
 Here are a few:

-In the last few years, taxpayers have said YES to an expanded library and a new fire department headquarters.
+Last decade, taxpayers said YES to an expanded library and a new fire department headquarters.
 The larger and renovated Longwood Public Library reopened in October 2015, on time and on budget.
 The MIFD project was nominated for a Smart Growth Award for its community outreach and plan for uninterrupted service.
 LPL, Sandy Hills and MICA’s president received the 2017 Smart Growth Award for Mix of Uses.
 Learn more about that here:

 Concern for Independent Living’s long planned development at Sandy Hills opened in October 2017.
 Renaissance Village is home to 123 rental units of supportive housing for veterans and other deserving groups; all lower level apartments are handicapped/wheelchair accessible.
 Sandy Hills is also key to the long approved Sam Glass townhome plan as well as the old Kogel lumber yard to the west.
 That’s because Sandy Hills has an expandable sewage treatment plant that any project near Kogel can tie into– important because of its low- lying proximity to the Carmans River watershed.